pvernier/pykobo/README.md

 Pykobo is a Python module that fetches data from [Kobo](https://www.kobotoolbox.org/) forms via the [Kobo API](https://support.kobotoolbox.org/api.html).

-The form's data is returned as a [pandas](https://pandas.pydata.org/) DataFrame making it easy to integrate in your workflow for further cleaning, filtering, aggregatation, etc...
+The data is returned as a [pandas](https://pandas.pydata.org/) DataFrame making it easy to integrate in your workflow for further cleaning, filtering, aggregatation, etc...

 ## Functionalities
 Pykobo can: